professorpasqua-byte/portfolio-data/README.md

 ## Beyond the data

 I also work in strategic organizational consulting — culture diagnostics and change management using frameworks like Schein's culture model and the Job Demands-Resources model.
-Details are on the [portfolio site](https://martins-portfolio.net/#consulting). (coming soon)
+Details on the [portfolio site](https://martins-portfolio.net/#consulting). (coming soon)

 ## Contact